intel-analytics/ipex-llm/docs/docs/APIGuide/Module.md

 model.saveModel("hdfs://...") //save to hdfs model.saveModel("s3://...") //save to s3
 ```
-In `model.save`, the first parameter is the path where we want to save our model network, the second parameter is the path where we want to save the model weights, the third parameter is to specify if we need to overwrite the file if it already exists, it's set to false by default
+In `model.saveModel`, the first parameter is the path where we want to save our model network, the second parameter is the path where we want to save the model weights, the third parameter is to specify if we need to overwrite the file if it already exists, it's set to false by default
 Please notice that if the second parameter is not specified, weights will be saved into the same file as model network.
 Save weights separately usually handles the situation that the model is big in size